ladybug-tools/honeybee-vtk/README.md

   -sh, --show-html, --show        Open the generated HTML file in a browser.
                                   [default: False]

+  -cf, --config PATH              File Path to the config json file which can
+                                  be used to mount simulation data on HBJSON.

+  -vd, --validate-data            Validate simulation data before loading on
+                                  the model.
+This is recommended when using this command locally.  [default: False]

   --help                          Show this message and exit.
 ```